 I found, and you might too, that less typical flours like spelt flour, buckwheat flour and almond flour are not flying off the shelves quite as quickly.
 And each has certain benefits over processed white flour as well.

 What is spelt?

 Spelt is an ancient form of wheat that was considered a peasant staple from Bronze Age to Medieval times.
-It was particularly popular in central Europe before it went out of fashion in the 19th century, but it has been re-emerging more recently.
+It was particularly popular in central Europe before it went out of fashion in the 19th century.
+More recently, though, it has been re-emerging.

 Germany and Austria is one of the areas you’ll find it most commonly today.
 Dried unripe grains, “grunkern”, are popular to add texture to breads for example.
 It’s also used in the Netherlands as the base for making the spirit Jenever.

 Spelt, like ‘regular’ wheat flour comes in both the more processed white and wholegrain form.
 It contains gluten, but a bit less than standard wheat.
 Wholegrain spelt flour is similar in nutritional value to whole wheat flour, but with a couple of bonuses.